Kid Cudi: Influences

-Kid Cudi names Snoop Dogg (pictured) as one of his biggest influences.
+Cudi was inspired by a wide variety of artists, including rapper Snoop Dogg (left) and musician Kurt Cobain (right).

 Cudi's earliest influences include alternative hip-hop groups such as the Pharcyde, A Tribe Called Quest and Bone Thugs-n-Harmony.
 Cudi also cites rappers such as the Notorious B.I.G., Tupac, Jay-Z, Snoop Dogg, Run-DMC, Kurtis Blow, LL Cool J, Salt-N-Pepa, Queen Latifah, Kid 'n Play, N.W.A, Naughty by Nature, Onyx and Public Enemy, as his hip-hop influences while growing up.
 Speaking to Complex in 2012, Cudi named Doggystyle (1993) as one of his favorite albums of all time, revealing, "Snoop Dogg is my favorite rapper ever [...]
 It was the first time I was introduced to the man and I thought he was the coolest motherfucker alive.
 His whole cadence, his delivery, his swag—it was real.
 It was something that I never heard before."

 Kid Cudi has also credited fellow Ohio native Camu Tao, as an influence.
 He has also been inspired by the sounds of the O'Jays, Ratatat, MGMT and the Postal Service.
 In 2010, he began experimenting with rock music; rock acts that inspired Cudi include the Electric Light Orchestra, Jimi Hendrix, Nirvana, the Pixies and Pink Floyd.
 Kid Cudi also credits English singer-songwriter David Bowie as a "huge inspiration".
 Production wise, Cudi has named Dr. Dre, Swizz Beatz, Timbaland and Kanye West, as his top four favorite producers; also naming Emile Haynie and Plain Pat, calling them "geniuses" for seeing his potential before he was even completely aware of it.